Measurements of Born Cross Sections of $e^+e^-\to D_s^{*+} D_{sJ}^{-} +c.c.$: Detector, Data Samples and Monte Carlo Simulations

 \section{\boldmath Detector, Data Samples and Monte Carlo Simulations}

 The BESIII detector located at the Beijing Electron Positron Collider (BEPCII)~\cite{besiii1} is a major upgrade of the BESII experiment at the BEPC accelerator~\cite{besiii2}.
 The cylindrical core of the BESIII detector consists of a helium-based multilayer drift chamber (MDC), a plastic scintillator time-of-flight system (TOF), and a CsI(Tl) electromagnetic calorimeter (EMC), which are all enclosed in a superconducting solenoidal magnet providing a 1.0 T magnetic field.
 The solenoid is supported by an octagonal flux-return yoke with resistive plate counter muon-identifier modules interleaved with steel.
 The acceptance of charged particles and photons is 93\% over the 4$\pi$ solid angle.
 The charged-particle momentum resolution at 1~GeV/$c$ is 0.5\%, and the $\mathrm{d}E/\mathrm{d}x$ resolution is 6\% for the electrons from Bhabha scattering.
 The EMC measures photon energies with a resolution of 2.5\% (5\%) at 1~GeV in the barrel (end-cap) region.
-The time resolution of the TOF barrel part is 68 ps, while that of the end cap part is 110 ps.
-The end cap TOF system was upgraded in 2015 with multi-gap resistive plate chamber technology, providing a time resolution of 60 ps.
+The time resolution of the TOF barrel part is 68 ps.
+The time resolution of the end cap part was 110 ps before 2015; at that time the end cap TOF system was upgraded with multi-gap resistive plate chambers, and the time resolution improved to 60 ps.

 The results reported in this article for the processes $\ee\to\Dssp\Dszm$ and $\ee\to\Dssp\Dsom$ are determined from seven energy points from 4.600 to 4.700~GeV, where the data at 4.600~GeV were accumulated in 2014, and the remainder in 2020.
 At energies of 4.660~GeV and above, the data are also used to study $\ee\to\Dssp\Dsoom$.
 Table~\ref{tab:1} lists the individual c.m.\ energies and their integrated luminosities.